roma-glushko/magento2-training-camp/taskbook/architecture.md

 What's web-server?
 How does it related to code?
 What web-servers does supported by Magento?

+## MGA-8.
+Question

+What's GIT?
+What issue does it solve?
+How does it used in Magento?

 ## Magento Services (MS)

 ## MGA-MS-1.
 Question